 Tuition Adjustment (out-of-state students)

 Individual departments select a limited number of qualifying out-of-state doctoral students to receive tuition adjustments, which pay the difference between in-state and out-of-state tuition.
-To be eligible for consideration, out-of-state doctoral students must be employed in a significant academic capacity at the University of Virginia and earn at least $5,000 during the academic year.
+To be eligible for consideration, out-of-state doctoral students must be employed in a significant academic capacity at the University of Virginia and earn at least $5,000 in a graduate research and/or teaching assistantship during the year.
 Individual departments will determine students’ level of enrollment, verify that students meet the minimum required earnings, and award the tuition adjustments.

 Tuition Remission (in-state students)